 YOUR QUESTIONS - ANSWERED

 Please read the answers to some frequently asked questions below.
-If you still have questions, feel free to contact me.

 What is yoga?

 Yoga is a way of connecting the whole self: mind, body & spirit.
 The term "spirit" is derived from the Greek word, spirare, which means to "breathe".
 So, it can be thought of as the union between mind, body & breath (Flynn, 2013).
 When we are focused and balanced, everything becomes easier (for children & adults!).
 To learn more about the simple science of how yoga works to benefit your child (and you!), we can have a chat - I love teaching parents and caregivers just how amazing the gift of yoga is & I encourage you to do your research!
 Here are some wonderful resources I recommend.